Lelio-Brun/Obelisk/README.md

 \end{document}
 ```

-To avoid name clashes, in particular when using the `-package` option and eg. importing multiple grammars with the same LaTeX commands names, or in the case where one of the syntax construction name matches one already defined LaTeX macro, you can specify a common prefix for the commands with the option `-prefix <myprefix>`.
+To avoid name clashes, in particular when using the `-package` option and e.g. importing multiple grammars with the same LaTeX commands names, or in the case where one of the syntax construction names matches one already defined LaTeX macro, you can specify a common prefix for the commands with the option `-prefix <myprefix>`.

-As `end`-beginning commands are forbidden in LaTeX, commands creating from rules with names beginning with `end` are automatically prefixed with `zzz`.
+As `end`-beginning commands are forbidden in LaTeX, commands created from rules with names beginning with `end` are automatically prefixed with `zzz`.

 #### HTML
-The HTML file uses internal CSS stylesheet which allows one to customize the output (in a poorer way than in the `latex` mode).
+The HTML file uses an internal CSS stylesheet that allows customizing the output (in a poorer way than in the `latex` mode).
-The stylesheet uses `content` properties for some parts of the grammar by default (`-css` option), to make it modular and easily modifiable, but then some symbols are not treated as content and, for example, are not copy-pastable.
+The stylesheet uses `content` properties for some parts of the grammar by default (`-css` option) to make it modular and easily modifiable, but then some symbols are not treated as content and, for example, are not copy-pastable.
 Use the `-nocss` option to disable the use of such properties.

 ### Example
-Here are the different formats output obtained by **Obelisk** from its own [parser](src/parser.mly).
+Here are the outputs of the different formats obtained by **Obelisk** from its own [parser](src/parser. my).

 #### Default
 ```